RegivaldoCarvalho/models/research/object_detection/g3doc/installation.md

 export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim
 ```

-For Windows 10 use the code above
+For Windows 10 use the code below.

 ``` bash
 # From tensorflow/models/research/